-I am amazed by the insights my children often share with me.
+On countless occasions I have been awe-struck by the insights my pre-pubescent children have deduced on their own.
 One afternoon, as we drove to a local nature reserve tucked in among a city suburb, my son Owen observed of the scattered mansions dotting the road we traveled “Why do people need such big houses?
 It’s such a waste of natural habitat.”
-I had never coached him in the environmentalist’s creed, largely because I am a carbon-sucking sloth like everyone else in North America.
+I had never coached him in the environmentalist’s creed, largely because I am a fossil-fuel consuming pig like all North Americans.
 We were driving in my compact SUV to the nature reserve, after all.
 The observation was his alone, which made me proud.

-Another time, he had a fascination with supernovas, piqued by the Ray LaMontagne song by that name.
-He seemed awed by the idea such energies exist in the universe, that there was nothing we could do to influence them in any way.
+For a time, Owen had a fascination with supernovas.
+He was awed by the idea such energies exist in the universe, of immense phenomena completely beyond the scope of human influence.
 For weeks he would ask me about the prospects of a supernova jeopardizing earth’s existence.
 I said “nah,” without having a clue.
-He consulted Wikipedia on the subject, and learned there is geological evidence of gamma rays from supernovas, a belief the effects on the ozone layer may have caused massive extinctions of oceanic life.
-No matter the risks to earth, a supernova definitely obliterated my son’s faith in his learned father as a source of edification, which was all that mattered to me.
-I hate supernovas now.
+He consulted more authoritative sources on the subject, and learned there is geological evidence gamma rays from supernovas did in fact reach the earth; its effect on the ozone layer theorized to have caused massive extinctions of oceanic life.
+Irrespective of the risks they may or may not pose to earth in the future, supernovas definitely extinguished my son’s faith in his learned father as a source of edification.

 Owen just turned thirteen.
 Sometimes he wanders into the living room without me noticing, curious about the not kid-friendly movie he’s overhearing from his bedroom.
 I continue to forget – or am still in denial – about the fact my kids aren’t nine; that, at ten o’clock they probably aren’t fast asleep dreaming of dancing in lollipop fields.
 Inevitably, a scene with nudity or violence propels him to reveal his presence “I guess I shouldn’t be watching this, hey Dad?”